digiltd/oh-rtd-test/Onkyo-Binding.md

 ## Introduction

-Binding should be compatible with Onkyo AV receivers which support ISCP protocol over Ethernet (eISCP).
+Binding should be compatible with Onkyo AV receivers which support ISCP (Integra Serial Control Protocol) over Ethernet (eISCP).

 For installation of the binding, please see Wiki page [[Bindings]].